 Going a little farther, he fell with his face to the ground and prayed, "My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will."

 ...He went a second time and prayed, "My Father, if it is not possible for this cup to be taken away unless I drink it, may your will be done."

 ...So he left them again and went away once more and prayed the third time, saying the same thing.
 (Matthew 26:36)

-This sacrifice and rebirth is another absolutely important aspect of implementing Grace and why we must believe that Jesus was resurrected in order to receive it.
-God made a New Covenant with us on that day of his symbolic death - a new Law for all of mankind that takes away the end result of living in breach of God's laws: being permanently bound in the eternal reality apart from God that is the complete opposite of life with God in his eternal kingdom.
+God made the New Covenant a new law for all of mankind that takes away the end result of living in breach of God's laws: being permanently bound in the eternal reality apart from God.
+This is what most people understand as being condemned to the eternal hell, which is the opposite of life with God in his eternal kingdom.